A disaster can occur unexpectedly, anywhere, at any time and can take many forms, such as flooding, storms and transport incidents.

 We are part of the Gloucestershire Local Resilience Forum which provides a multi-agency response to major emergencies in the county.

 The Gloucestershire Community Risk Register identifies the potential hazards for Gloucestershire, the impacts they might have and the mitigation put in place.

-We would be grateful if you could then share this with the corporate support team, if you are happy to do so.
-This will allow us to work closely with you should an emergency occur.
-Please email your emergency plan to email@example.com.
+If you do prepare a plan we would be grateful if you could then share it with our emergency planning team as this will allow us to work closely with you should an emergency occur.
+Please email your emergency plan to [email protected].

 Priority service users

 If you or a member of your household are vulnerable you may be eligible to register for Utility Priority Services.
 Please visit the below links to register;

 Most energy providers also have a user priority register so you may also like to also register directly with them.

 Business Continuity Management is a process that helps to manage the risks of the running of an organisation and aims to ensure it can continue to operate during a disruption.